liftbridge-io/liftbridge/documentation/client_implementation.md

    option, use it.
 2. If a `Partitioner` is provided, use it to compute the partition.
 3. If neither of the above apply, use partition 0 (the default partition).

-Note that `Publish` is a synchronous operation.
-After the RPC returns, the message has been published.
-The server handles message acks, if applicable.
-If a publish is expecting an ack, the RPC will block until the ack is received or a timeout occurs.
-Implementations may choose to also offer an asynchronous publish API for performance reasons.
-The Go client does not currently implement this.

 #### Partitioner Implementation